Strophox/snappy_ffi_example/README.md

 # snappy_ffi_example
 Testing Rust's and Miri's FFI capabilities.

+As of writing, this is also the main FFI example used in [The Rustonomicon](https://doc.rust-lang.org/nomicon/ffi.html).

 ## How to run/test

 To run the tests this crate requires a compiled version of [Google/snappy](https://github.com/google/snappy).